How to Fix “Unable to Connect Apple CarPlay” Error?

 Force Restart the Car Unit

-2. Now, when the car unit reboots, release the power button and check if the CarPlay issue is resolved.
+2. Once the car unit restarts, release the power button and check CarPlay.

-Update the iOS of iPhone to the Latest Build
+6. Update the iPhone to the Latest iOS Version

 Tap on Software Update

-Update the Firmware of the Car Unit to the Latest Build
+7. Update the Firmware of the Car Unit

-3. Then, power off the car’s unit (if powered on) and connect the USB to the car
+3. Turn off the car’s infotainment unit and connect the USB drive.

 Update the Firmware of the Car’s Unit

-6. Once the update process is complete, restart the car unit and connect it to CarPlay to check if it is working fine.
+6. After updating, restart the car unit and check if CarPlay is functioning.

-Allow Carplay in Content & Privacy Restrictions of the iPhone
+8. Allow CarPlay in Content & Privacy Restrictions

 Open Screen Time in the iPhone’s Settings

-2. Now open Content & Privacy Restrictions and tap on Allowed Apps.
+2. Go to Content & Privacy Restrictions > Allowed Apps.

 Open Content & Privacy Restrictions in Screen Time Menu of iPhone